HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 While station identification is generally required, there are a few specific situations where an amateur station may transmit without identifying on the air:

 1. **Transmissions to control model craft**: When using radio control for telecommand you are not required to identify in the regular ways.
-   > **telecommand**: A one‐way transmission to initiate, modify, or terminate functions of a device at a distance.
+   > **telecommand**: A one-way transmission to initiate, modify, or terminate functions of a device at a distance.

 2. **Transmissions from a space station**: Space stations operating under automatic control may have different identification requirements.
-There are special licensing requirements for putting up a space station.
-You mostly just need to know that it's on the list of exceptions!
+There are special licensing requirements for putting up a space station; you mostly just need to know that it's on the list of exceptions.

-Remember, these exceptions are limited.
+These exceptions are limited.
 In most cases, proper identification is still required.

 #### Tips and Tricks

-1. Set a 10-minute timer during long QSOs to remind you to identify.
+- Set a 10-minute timer during long QSOs to remind you to identify.
-2. While not required, many hams choose to identify at the beginning of a contact as a courtesy.
-This is perfectly fine and usually a good idea, just not mandated by FCC rules.
+- While not required, many hams identify at the beginning of a contact as a courtesy.
+This is perfectly fine, just not mandated by FCC rules.
-3. Whenever you call someone on the air always say their call sign first – and possibly more than once.
-That's because not everyone is listening all the time, but most of us get used to listening for our call sign.
-We'll start listening when we notice our call sign but may not have noticed what you said before.
-If you identify yourself *after* the person you are calling then they are more likely to know who they should respond to.
+- When calling someone on the air, always say their call sign first — and possibly more than once.
+Not everyone is listening all the time, but most of us are tuned in to listening for our own call sign.
+Identifying yourself *after* the person you're calling makes it more obvious who should respond.

-#### Pro Tip

-Practice saying your call sign clearly and confidently.
-It's your radio identity, wear it with pride!

-Remember, proper identification is not just a legal requirement; it's a courtesy to other operators.
-It helps everyone know who they're talking to and avoids confusion on the bands.
-By following these identification rules, you're not just complying with FCC regulations; you're participating in the long-standing traditions of amateur radio.
-So get out there, key up that mic, and let the world know who you are - every 10 minutes and at the end of your QSO!
+---

+Proper identification is the most visible courtesy on the bands — and it's the rule that ensures everyone listening can always tell who's transmitting.
+The next section covers the broader question of what you can and can't transmit in the first place.